jamsyoung/jamsyoung.com-octopress/source/_posts/2013-08-26-how-i-develop-node-applications.md

 currently putting in my node projects.

 - [.editorconfig][2] - This will insure that you have consistent settings for all files.
-This is particulary useful for projects that have more than just you working on it.
+This is particularly useful for projects that have more than just you working on it.

 - [.jshintrc][3] - If its a JavaScript file, use [JSHint][4] on it.
 It doesn't